Kelly Rowland Shares Pics From Sexy Topless Photoshoot

 Kelly is back!
 After taking a five-year break from the music industry, Kelly Rowland has returned with a hot new track and fans can’t get enough.
-The new song is self-titled and has been described as a club banger with trap influences and a bass-heavy beat.
+The new song is eponymously named “Kelly” and has been described as a club banger with trap influences and a bass-heavy beat.

 Rowland released the track with a black and white topless photo as its accompanying cover art and has recently shared several outtakes from the sexy photoshoot.
 The former Destiny’s Child member took to her Instagram account and posted a collage of nine images on film, each featuring a different pose.